Saturn: Internal structure

 Despite consisting mostly of hydrogen and helium, most of Saturn's mass is not in the gas phase, because hydrogen becomes a non-ideal liquid when the density is above 0.01 g/cm3, which is reached at a radius containing 99.9% of Saturn's mass.
 The temperature, pressure, and density inside Saturn all rise steadily toward the core, which causes hydrogen to be a metal in the deeper layers.

 Standard planetary models suggest that the interior of Saturn is similar to that of Jupiter, having a small rocky core surrounded by hydrogen and helium, with trace amounts of various volatiles.
-Analysis of the distortion shows that Saturn is substantially more centrally condensed than Jupiter and therefore contains much more material denser than hydrogen near its center.
+While standard planetary models assume Saturn's basic composition is similar to Jupiter's, its gravitational harmonics and oblateness reveal it to be significantly more centrally condensed, containing a much higher concentration of heavy elements in its deep interior.
 Saturn's central regions are about 50% hydrogen by mass, and Jupiter's are about 67% hydrogen.

 This core is similar in composition to Earth, but is more dense.
 The examination of Saturn's gravitational moment, in combination with physical models of the interior, has allowed constraints to be placed on the mass of Saturn's core.
-In 2004, scientists estimated that the core must be 9–22 times the mass of Earth, which corresponds to a diameter of about 25000 km.
+In 2004, scientists estimated that the core must be 9–22 times the mass of Earth, which corresponds to a diameter of about 20000 km.
 Measurements of Saturn's rings suggest a much more diffuse core, with a mass equal to about 17 Earths and a radius equal to about 60% of Saturn's entire radius.
 This is surrounded by a thicker, liquid metallic hydrogen layer, followed by a liquid layer of helium-saturated molecular hydrogen, which gradually transitions to a gas as altitude increases.
 The outermost layer spans about 1000 km and consists of gas.

 Saturn has a hot interior, reaching 11700 C at its core, and radiates 2.5 times more energy into space than it receives from the Sun.
 Jupiter's thermal energy is generated by the Kelvin–Helmholtz mechanism of slow gravitational compression; but such a process alone may not be sufficient to explain heat production for Saturn, because it is less massive.
 An alternative or additional mechanism may be the generation of heat through the "raining out" of droplets of helium deep in Saturn's interior.
 As the droplets descend through the lower-density hydrogen, the process releases heat by friction and leaves Saturn's outer layers depleted of helium.
 These descending droplets may have accumulated into a helium shell surrounding the core.
 Rainfalls of diamonds have been suggested to occur within Saturn, as well as in Jupiter and ice giants Uranus and Neptune.